mbonamensa/imb_travel-journal/README.md

-# Scimba React Solo Project - Travel Journal
+# Scrimba React Solo Project - Travel Journal

 This is a solution to the [Travel Journal Solo Project](https://scrimba.com/learn/learnreact/react-section-2-solo-project-co74f46f2b22693c5ea577559) on Scrimba.